 Ron Jaynes recently retired as President from Jaynes and Berge Inc. He has lived in Woodstock since 1971.
 He received his BA in Business Administration from the University of Georgia.
 He has served on many local boards including:

 Jeff Dillon is a global healthcare professional currently serving as Vice Consul, Trade & Investment Officer for Healthcare for the British Consulate.
-He has held senior level roles at G.E.
-Medical and Philips Medical.
-He holds various board positions in both the non-profit and for-profit sectors, as well as serving as a Rotarian.
-Having a brother with special needs, he has been active in all types of organizations to generate opportunities and improve the well-being for him and his peers.
-He is thrilled to be a board member at Zack's Place and looks forward to contributing in both the short and long term.
+He has held senior executive roles at several Fortune 50 Corporations.
+Currently he is active on several board positions for both non-profit and for-profit domestic and global corporations, as well as serving as a Rotarian.
+Having a brother with special needs, he has been an active advocate in all types of organizations to generate opportunities and improve the well-being for him and his peers.